unrealircd/unrealircd/README.md

 #### Windows
 Simply download the UnrealIRCd Windows version from www.unrealircd.org

-Compiling UnrealIRCd for Windows yourself is not straightforward and thus not recommended.
+Alternatively you can compile UnrealIRCd for Windows yourself.
+However this is not straightforward and thus not recommended.

 #### *BSD/Linux/OS X
 First you must compile the IRCd: